slatedocs/slate/source/includes/administration/_trials.md

 `id`<br/>*UUID* | The id of the trial settings.
 `duration`<br/>*integer* | The number of days a trial account will remain active.
 `extensionDays`<br/>*integer* | The number of days that a trial administrator adds when extending an active trial.
-`maxConcurrentTrials`<br/>*integer* | The number of organization that can concurrently have an active trial account.
+`maxConcurrentTrials`<br/>*integer* | The number of organizations that can concurrently have an active trial account.
 A value of zero indicates that there is no upper limit.
-`cleanupDelayDays`<br/>*integer* | The number of days after the trial expiration before the system delete the trial's resources.
+`cleanupDelayDays`<br/>*integer* | The number of days after the trial expiration before the system will delete the trial's resources.
-`expirationReminderDays`<br/>*integer* | The number of days before the trial's end the trial administrator will receive an email notification that the trial is about to expire.
+`expirationReminderDays`<br/>*integer* | The number of days before the trial's end that the trial administrator will receive an email notification that the trial is about to expire.
 `allowMultipleTrialSameEmail`<br/>*boolean* | If more than one trial account can be created using the same email address.
 `contactUsEmail`<br/>*string* | The email address that trial user can contact for more info/support.
 `contactUsPhone`<br/>*string* | The phone number that trial user can contact for more info/support.